sunglim/sunglim.github.io/_posts/2019-10-31-new-project.markdown

  - Instead of using realtime database like MS SQL.
 I decided to use google sheet as a database.
 Google sheeet provide a bunch of API that I can easily use.

 # Study Plan
   Google Clound Function(https://cloud.google.com/functions/)

+# TODO
+  Write a script to get data from google sheet. and use it on my blog.